Kuala Lumpur is Malaysia’s mecca of culture, culinary delights and more. Check out the Best Things to Do and See in Kuala Lumpur here!

 Indulge in street food and haggle the prices of knock-off sunglasses and handbags.
 Chinatown is also home to a range of food courts and temples to visit during both day and nighttime.

 It’s the ideal spot if you want to buy clothing, jewelry or bags.
+One of my favorite things to do and see in Kuala Lumpur for sure.

 If you didn’t drink a cocktail at Heli Lounge Bar at sunset, did you even go to Kuala Lumpur?
 This popular rooftop bar is a helicopter landing pad by day and a chic bar and nightclub by night.

 Make a reservation in advance, as this place is packed every single night.
+Definitely one of the best things to do and see in Kuala Lumpur.

 Order a flavored martini, watch the sunset and enjoy the incredible 360 views of the city.